The following tips and shortcuts help you work in CityEngine.

-The easiest way to navigate in a scene is to select objects in the scene and press F to frame the selection.
+Navigate in a scene by selecting objects in the scene and pressing F to frame the selection.
 CityEngine then zooms to the selection and frames it in the Viewport.
-Also, use Bookmarks to save specific camera angles and reference back to them.
+Also, use bookmarks to save specific camera angles and reference back to them.

 Get map data

-Get map data from ArcGIS Online and ArcGIS Enterprise to quickly and easily add context to an existing CityEngine scene.
-You can also choose a location and create a new CityEngine scene from scratch without needing any data.
-Click File > Get map data to get started
+Get map data from ArcGIS Online and ArcGIS Enterprise to add context to an existing CityEngine scene.
+You can also choose a location and create a CityEngine scene without needing any data.
+Click File > Get map data to get started.

 You don't need to know CGA code to benefit from procedural modeling and CGA.
-Bring in existing CGA rules from the CityEngine community or from the rule library included in CityEngine.
-Add these to your building footprints or polygons you created to instantly make new building models.
+Add existing CGA rules from the CityEngine community or from the rule library included in CityEngine to building footprints or polygons you created to make new building models.

 - Search for rule package (RPK) file in All Portal.
 You can find rules created across the CityEngine community and apply them to the shapes in your scene.
-You can then customize the parameters in the Inspector.
+You can then customize the parameters in the Inspector window.

 - Apply CGA rules installed with CityEngine from the ESRI.lib folder in your workspace.

-- A quick way to generate the models is simply drag the RPK or rules over the selected shapes.
+- A quick way to generate the models is to drag the RPK or rules over the selected shapes.

 Explore CityEngine in virtual reality

-Explore CityEngine scenes and compare scenarios in virtual reality (VR) with the ArcGIS 360 VR Web Application on ArcGIS Online.
-Export CityEngine scenes and save bookmarks in CityEngine to allow navigation to important camera views in VR.
+Explore CityEngine scenes and compare scenarios in virtual reality (VR) with the ArcGIS 360 VR web app in ArcGIS Online.
+Export CityEngine scenes and save bookmarks in CityEngine to allow navigation to camera views in VR.
 In the CityEngine app, click File > Export 360 VR Experience and select the scenarios to export.
-See the Esri Community announcement for more information.
+See the Esri Community ArcGIS 360 VR announcement for more information.

 Work with scenarios

 Scenarios allow you to create multiple designs within a single scene and then compare them with each other.
-Dashboards are also scenario enabled and can show the values for multiple scenarios simultaneously, allowing you to compare the performance of designs against each other.
+Dashboards are also scenario enabled and can show the values for multiple scenarios simultaneously, allowing you to compare design performance.